List of M*A*S*H characters: Staff Sergeant Zelmo Zale

 Staff Sergeant Zelmo Zale was portrayed by Johnny Haymer.
 Zale is the supply sergeant for the 4077th MASH and also is the camp's electrician; he is shown trying to keep the camp's generator going until it blows up.
 He is responsible for repairing the jukebox in the officers' club after the Marines bust it up.
 In the episode "Patent 4077", Zale describes himself as a master craftsman.
-He mentions in one episode that he is from Brooklyn, which was the reason he didn't know what people who were heading to California in the late 1840s were looking for when quizzed.
+He mentions in one episode that he is from Brooklyn.
 He makes his first appearance in the Season 2 episode, "For Want of a Boot", and his final appearance in the Season 8 episode, "Good-Bye Radar" (which also marked Gary Burghoff's last appearance on the show as Corporal Radar O'Reilly).
 Zale's name is mentioned for the final time in "Yes Sir, That's Our Baby".
 A running gag is his feud with Corporal Maxwell Klinger – once Klinger hit Zale for insulting the Toledo Mud Hens and is put on KP for a whole month.
 Another time Major Burns manipulates Klinger and Zale into a boxing match, which results in Burns being knocked out by both men.